boceckts/ideahub/README.md

 ### Database Initialization
 We have added a database initialization command to flask that allows us to initialize the database with example data for demonstration and testing purposes.
 This will make the following list of users available `users = ["Initial","Liam","William","James","Logan","Benjamin","Mason","Elijah","Oliver","Jacob","Lucas","Michael","Alexander","Ethan","Daniel","Matthew","Aiden","Henry","Joseph","Jackson","Samuel","Sebastian","David","Carter","Wyatt","Jayden","John","Owen","Dylan","Luke","Gabriel","Anthony","Isaac","Grayson","Jack","Julian","Levi","Christopher","Joshua","Andrew","Lincoln","Mateo","Ryan","Jaxon","Nathan","Aaron","Isaiah","Thomas","Charles","Caleb"]`.
-Each user is created with a username following the pattern of lower anme of user followed by a `1` with the password `123456`.
+Each user is created with a username consisting of their name in lower case followed by a `1` with the password `123456`.

 E.g. username `logan1`, password `123456`.